 If awarded a scholarship, you will receive an offer letter with confirmation of what has been awarded and a fee breakdown.
 If your child is not currently a student at Brookes then you will have to fill out an enrolment form.

-Bursaries provide means-tested financial support to a number of pupils whom we know will thrive at Brookes UK but whose families cannot afford the full fees.
+Brookes Bursaries are a way we can offer financial support to those pupils whom we believe would thrive at Brookes UK but whose families cannot afford the full fees.
 Such Bursaries are available on completion of a means tested application form.
-Please contact the school for additional Bursary information.
+Please contact us for details of our bursary scheme.